-Suppose you decide the undertaker comes from the words under and take, describing someone who takes a corpse under the ground.
-How will you explain the origin of a phrase like "I will undertake this task?"
+Suppose you decide that undertaker comes from the words under and take, describing someone who takes a corpse under the ground.
+How will you explain the origin of a phrase like “I will undertake this task?”
 Perhaps you plan to run it into the ground?

 You can see this process working in English:

 1 Thessalonians 4:15 in the King James Version

 “We who are alive and remain unto the coming of the Lord shall not prevent them which are asleep.”

 The same verse in the New American Standard Bible

 “We who are alive and remain until the coming of the Lord shall not precede those who have fallen asleep in Jesus.”

 In 1611, the word prevent meant “to come before.”
 It was formed from the Latin words pre (“before”) and venire (“to come”).
 However, English has changed in the last 400 years, so the word has flipped to almost the opposite meaning.
 The same thing can happen in Greek, so we should be cautious when we talk about the etymology of a word.